vsg-dev/vsgTutorial/1_SettingTheScene/Vulkan.md

 * Very low CPU overhead enables low power consumption and higher performance.

 * Multi-threaded for modern CPUs and GPUs:
-Designed from the ground up for multi-threading, with localization of state within command buffers that applications thread create to explicit synchronization primitives for managing CPU and GPU work.
+Designed from the ground up for multi-threading, with localisation of state within command buffers that applications thread create to explicit synchronisation primitives for managing CPU and GPU work.

 * Cross platform: [source Wikipedia](https://en.wikipedia.org/wiki/Vulkan)
 "Vulkan runs natively on Android, Linux, BSD Unix, QNX, Haiku, Nintendo Switch, Raspberry Pi, Stadia, Fuchsia, Tizen, and Windows 7, 8, 10, and 11.
 MoltenVK provides freely-licensed third-party support for macOS, iOS and tvOS by wrapping over Apple's Metal API."

-* Runtime extension system, enabling fine grainded support for latest hardware features, including:
+* Runtime extension system, enabling fine-grainded support for latest hardware features, including:
     * Ray Tracing
     * Mesh Shaders

-* Vulkan layers that can be enabled at runtime
+* Vulkan layers that can be enabled at runtime:
     * Validation layers
     * API output layers
-    * Best practice guides
+    * Best practise guides

 ### Cons:

 * Low level, responsibility for many tasks moves from driver into application scope.
-Developers must explicitly configure settings, allocate and manage memory, transferring of data to/from GPU, dispatching and synchronizing CPU and GPU operations.
+Developers must explicitly configure settings, allocate and manage memory, transfering of data to/from GPU, dispatching and synchronizing CPU and GPU operations.

-* Requires more knowledge and code to implement even simple features - 1,500 lines of code to just render a textured triangle!
+* Requires more knowledge and code to implement even simple features - 1500 lines of code to just render a textured triangle!

 ### Useful links: